LouisRenardMedia/baysian-ring-attractor-louis/README.md

 # Sound Bayesian Ring attractor

 Robot heading and homing experiments using a Bayesian ring attractor.
 The project combines an omnidirectional camera, visual odometry, IMU readings, microphone-array direction-of-arrival estimates, and optional motor control on a Raspberry Pi robot.
+Refer to `Detailed_documentation.pdf` for more in depth explanations of the project.

 ## What This Project Does